nginx-shib/nginx-http-shibboleth/README.rst

     --add-module=<path>

-No additional loading is required as the module is built-in with this configuration.
+With a static build, no additional loading is required as the module is built-in to Nginx.

 Configuration